RuiAAPeres/JustEat.iOS.RecruitmentTest/Senior.Developer.TechTest.md

 # Senior Developer (iOS) - Technical Test

 Thank you for taking the time to do our technical test.
-Please don’t feel you need to spend more than 90 minutes on it in total.
 The test consists of two parts:

-* A coding test - please don’t feel you need to spend more than an hour on this part
+* A coding test

-* A few technical questions - please don’t spend more than half an hour on this part
+* A few technical questions

 In order to avoid bounced emails we would like you to submit your results by uploading the relevant **zip** file to a shared Google Drive folder.